-How Interior Lighting Can Affect Colours of Internal Walls
+How Does Interior Lighting Affect the Colors of Internal Walls?

 The creative use of interior lighting and its components on internal wall surfaces is one of the most aesthetically pleasing features of any interior space, considering the fact that interior walls are one of the most important prerequisites in the architectural designs of building interiors.

 Internal walls can be visualised as an artist's blank canvas.
 They are flat surfaces where objects or forms can be painted, stored or displayed creatively, or where finishes can be applied in artistic manners.
 They are 'broad brush strokes' of interior design compositions, which are central to any interior space planning project.

 Aesthetically, interior walls are meant to partition space and entertain us visually, just as they are supposed to influence our moods with their finishes, colors, forms, textures or materials.
 But the final strokes of creativity on wall surfaces—call it 'art on walls' if you wish—is how well they are lit, and how well-thought-out their lighting design is.

 Developing an Interior Lighting Plan

 A lighting designer knows that the perceived brightness or dimness of interior wall finishes is vital to visual cheer.
 Therefore it is imperative to develop a lighting plan that will complement the entire space, rather than diminish its aesthetics.
 Based on this, a designer must create a plan showing the hierarchy of walls, each with its own comparative significance in the space's lighting scheme.

 - Identify the interior walls you wish to paint or to give some special effect finish.

 - What mood do you intend to achieve in the room?